bogdan-szabo-sociomantic/ocean-1/README.rst

 ``ocean.io.device.MemoryDevice``
   MemoryDevice behaves like a file but exists only in memory.
-Useful for when you want to test functions that want to operate on a file
+Useful for when you want to test functions that want to operate on a file.

-  This was created as an alternative to tango.io.device.Array, whose write() function has the unresonable limitation of always appending instead of respecting the current seek position and thus not properly simulating a file
+  This was created as an alternative to ``tango.io.device.Array``, whose ``write`` function has the unreasonable limitation of always appending instead of respecting the current seek position and thus not properly simulating a file.

 ``ocean.core.DeepCopy``
   ``DeepCopy`` has been updated to cover a much broader range of types: structs, classes, static and dynamic arrays (including ``void[]`` arrays), atomic types and enums.
 It will however reject types that cannot effectively be deep-copied, such as unions or pointers.
 Associative arrays currently remain unsupported.

 Migration Instructions